raspberrypilearning/temperature-log/worksheet.md

 ### Writing into a file

-The `echo` command allows you to write something into the command line, and by setting a file as its output you can also write into text files with it.
-The following example first prints "test", then writes "test" into the file `test.txt`, and finally shows the contents of `test.txt`:
+The `echo` command allows you to write content into the command line.
+By setting a file as its output you can also write into text files.
+The following example first prints "test", then writes "test" into the file `test.txt`, finally displays the contents of `test.txt`:

 ![](images/writing_to_file.png)

 In order to record multiple temperatures in a single file, we will need to append a new line to the file instead of rewriting it.
-This can be achieved by typing `echo test >>test.txt`, for example.
+This can be achieved by typing `echo test >>test.txt`.

 ### Creating a timestamp

-When creating log files, it is a good idea to take a timestamp that will be included in the log file's name, so that we can identify the different logs easily.
-If you don't have a Real Time Clock or network access the time will not be correct, but it will still maintain the log files in the correct order.
+When creating log files, it is a good idea to take a timestamp that will be included in the log file's name.
+This can then be used to easily identify the different logs.
+If you don't have a Real Time Clock or network access the time will not be correct however, it will still maintain the log files in the correct order.

-If you type the command `date +%F_%H-%M-%S`, it will give you the current date and time as known to the Raspberry Pi in a format that is readable.
-This can be used as part of a filename and will also be ordered correctly.
+Type the command `date +%F_%H-%M-%S`, it will give you the current date and time as known to the Raspberry Pi in a format that is readable.
+This can be used as part of a filename and will also be correctly ordered.
 For example: `2014-07-30_10-59-56`.
 In this command, `%F` stands for the full date in a format such as `2014-07-30`, `%H` stands for the hour in the range `00..23`, `%M` stands for the minute in the range `00..59`, and `%S` stands for the second in the range `00..59`.

 First, we will tell the interpreter to execute the `date` command, and then use the command's output by putting it between backticks: `` `date +%F_%H-%M-%S` ``.
 Then we can create a variable which we will call `timestamp`, and store the result in it: ``timestamp=`date +%F_%H-%M-%S` ``.